neuhart/Doing_DataScience_SS22/goals.md

 ## What is the problem, what are the expected benefits?

-* Transhipment, i.e. ship to ship transaction involving goods, personnel etc., is a global phenomenon that often takes places in international waters
+* Transhipment, i.e. ship to ship transactions involving goods, personnel etc., is a global phenomenon that often takes places in international waters

 * Good faith actors have no incentive to report their activities and often do not have GOs and NGOs they could report to